lbosse/Identity/README.md

 `npm run start:client -- https://localhost:8443 --create testing123 "Jake Carns" --password Testing1234!`
 A list of commands is available below, or by running the command `help` through the client.
+**Note:** to specify additional replica servers to fall back on if a connection fails, add the urls in a comma-separated list (no spaces): `npm run start:client -- https://localhost:8443[,<server-host-url>, ...] --create testing123 "Jake Carns" --password Testing1234!`

 ## Available Commands